Oudezijds Voorburgwal

 The Oudezijds Voorburgwal, often abbreviated to OZ Voorburgwal, is a street and canal in De Wallen in the center of Amsterdam.
 It runs from the Grimburgwal in the south to the Zeedijk in the north, where it changes into the Oudezijds Kolk, which drains into the IJ.

-The bridge over the OZ Voorburgwal between Damstraat and Oude Doelenstraat (bridge 204) forms a clear dividing line between the noisy northern Wallendeel and the quiet southern part.
-It is one of the most famous streets of the Red Light District, full of sex shops, window prostitutes, peep shows, brothels, bars and coffee shops.
+The bridge over the OZ Voorburgwal between Damstraat and Oude Doelenstraat (bridge 204) forms a dividing line between the northern Wallendeel and the southern part.
+It is one of the streets of the Red Light District, with sex shops, window prostitutes, peep shows, brothels, bars and coffee shops.
 The Bulldog has several branches and a hotel here.
 The canal is also lined with monumental canal houses from the Dutch Golden Age, and the remains of the many monasteries that were located here in the Middle Ages.

 History

 The OZ Voorburgwal was originally a creek that was later dug into a canal around the eastern part of the city, the old side.
 Before 1385 the Amstel divided the city of Amsterdam into two almost equal parts, the old side with the Old Church and the new side with the New Church.
 To protect the city, a moat was dug on each side with a burgwal behind it, an earthen wall, with a wooden palisade for protection.
 When new ramparts were constructed behind these ramparts around 1385, on both the old and new sides the existing rampart became the Voorburgwal and the new rampart became the Achterburgwal.
 That is how Oudezijds Voorburgwal, Oudezijds Achterburgwal, Nieuwezijds Voorburgwal and Nieuwezijds Achterburgwal (now Spuistraat) were created.

 In the 17th and 18th centuries the canal was usually called the Fluwelenburgwal.
 When the buildings on the Oudezijds Voorburgwal were built in the Golden Age, canal gardens were laid out behind the mansions.
 Almost all of them have since disappeared.

 The Bierkaai (beer quay) was the quay on the Oudezijds Voorburgwal, near the Oude Kerk, where barrels of beer arrived and porters loaded and unloaded the heavy barrels.
 The residents of this part of Amsterdam were known as invincible fighters.
 The proverbial "fight against the beer quay" is derived from this: dedication to a hopeless cause.